Amanky8/Internship-Report/README.md

 ---

 ## 📑 Report
-The full internship report (with methodology, derivations, and results) can be found here:
+The full internship report can be found here:
 [📄 Download Report](./Report.pdf)